A HowNOT2 Course

 Ice Climbing Gear

 Even if the rope is set up already, you'll need personal gear.
 Harness, helmet, crampons, and axes.
 If the rope is not set up (not sure how since you are going with an expert) you need ice screws, anchor material, a rope, and a belay device and that's beyond the scope of this course.
-As free content is not free to make, we promote Extreme Gear products below as they support us 10% with what you buy.
-It helps us add to this course and make others.

 The harness you’ll use for ice climbing is essentially the same as for normal climbing, if you already have one, perfect!
 If not, or if your existing harness doesn’t have a lot of adjustment left, you may want to buy one specifically for ice climbing.
 It’s important that you’re able to adjust the waist and leg loops to be large enough to fit you when you’re wearing all your layers.